payalpatra/payalpatra/README.md

 I am at present pursuing my Bachelor's degree in Computer Science and Engineering.
 I have a serious passion for Full stack web development.
 I ❤️ building responsive websites and web apps.

-- 🔭 I’m currently working on perfecting my craft by continuously making strides to learn as much as possible about MERN Stack as well as building basic to advance Projects.
+- 🔭 I’m currently working on perfecting my craft by continuously making strides to learn all about MERN Stack as well as building basic to advance Projects.
 - 🌱 I’m currently learning UI/UX Designing tools.
 - ⚡ Fun fact: My best skill is actually to eat Pizza.
 I am the undisputed queen of Pizza challenges.😄